 Community Center

-Village

-Community Centers are vibrant places of activity typically located along commercial corridors, in concentrated nodes, or adjacent to public transit hubs.
+Community Centers are vibrant places of activity typically located along commercial corridors, in concentrated nodes, or adjacent to major transit hubs.
+The building form is Low Rise.
 The use range is broad and may include commercial, residential, institutional facilities, cultural and entertainment facilities, and neighborhood-serving uses.
-The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 600 square feet of lot area.
+The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.

-72 Net Acres

-1.3% of Plan Area
+60 Net Acres 1% of Plan Area

+Villages

-Villages are characterized by walkable, fine-grained and porous development patterns that serve as historic and cultural designations.
-Retail uses on the ground floors of active streets and alleys in these areas provides a lively and safe pedestrian atmosphere.
-A range of housing types for all incomes and family sizes are integrated with commercial uses such as restaurants, retail, services, and small professional offices to create complete neighborhoods.
+Villages are characterized by walkable and fine-grained block patterns that serve as historic and cultural regional niche market destinations.
+The building form ranges from Low-Rise to Mid-Rise.
+Commercial uses, such as restaurants, retail, services, and small offices may be interspersed with a range of housing types; commercial uses on the ground floor help promote a pedestrian atmosphere.
 Adaptive reuse of historic buildings and infill development is responsive to the historic and cultural legacy of these areas.
-The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 600 square feet of lot area.
+The residential density generally ranges from 1 unit per 1,200 square feet of lot area to being limited by floor area.

-201 Net Acres

-4% of Plan Area
+204 Net Acres 4% of Plan Area

 Neighborhood Center

 Neighborhood Center areas are focal points for surrounding residential neighborhoods and include uses that serve the needs of residents and employees.
-The building form is characterized by pedestrian-scale commercial development.
+The building form ranges from Low Rise to Mid Rise and is characterized by pedestrian-scale commercial development.
 Uses generally include a mix of residential and commercial uses, such as local businesses and services.
-The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 800 square feet of lot area.
+The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 400 square feet of lot area.

 Description

+14 Net Acres

+0.3% of Plan Area

 Medium Neighborhood Residential

 Medium Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
-The building form is typically oriented toward the street.
-The residential density generally ranges from 1 unit per 1,500 square feet of lot area to 1 unit per 800 square feet of lot area.
+The building form ranges from Very-Low Rise to Low Rise and buildings are typically oriented toward the street.
+The residential density generally ranges from 1 unit per 1,000 square feet of lot area to being limited by floor area.

 135 Net Acres

 2.4% of Plan Area

 Medium Residential

-Medium Residential areas provide a concentration of multi-unit housing and are typically located neear commercial or employment centers.
+Medium Residential areas provide a concentration of multi-unit housing and are typically located near commercial or employment centers.
+The building form Very Low Rise to Low Rise.
 Supportive institutional uses may also be provided in certain Residential Use Districts.
-The residential density is 1 unit per 1,500-800 square feet of lot area
+The residential density generally ranges from 1 unit per 1,000 square feet of lot area to 1 unit per 800 square feet of lot area.

-154 Net Acres
+384 Net Acres

-3% of Plan Area
+7% of Plan Area

 Low Neighborhood Residential

-Low Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are typically adjacent and connected to commercial and employment areas.
-The building form is typically oriented towards the street.
-The residential density generally ranges from 1 unit per 2,500 square feet of lot area to 1 unit per 1,500 square feet of lot area.
+Low Neighborhood Residential areas are primarily residential and may integrate limited localserving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
+The building form is Very Low Rise and buildings are typically oriented toward the street.
+The residential density generally ranges from 2 units per lot to 1 unit per 1,000 square feet of lot area.

-559 Net Acres
+554 Net Acres

 10% of Plan Area

 Low Medium Residential

-Low Medium Residential areas are primarily residential and may integrate limited local-serving commercial uses.
-The building form is low to moderate scale and buildings are typically oriented towards the street.
-The residential density is 1 unit per 2,500-1,500 square feet of lot area.
+Low Medium Residential areas provide multi-unit housing, ranging from duplexes to small scale apartments, generally near neighborhood-serving uses.
+The building form ranges from House Scale to Low Rise.
+The residential density generally ranges from 2 units per lot to 1 unit per 1,000 square feet of lot area.

 Description

-1,002 Net Acres 18%
+1,000 Net Acres

+18% of Plan Area